Dead Wildlife on My Property

-Occasionally people find dead animals or birds on their property.
+Occasionally people find a dead animal or bird on their property.
 Dead wildlife should be removed as soon as possible.
-Wear disposable gloves while handling the carcass, double bag it if it’s going into the garbage can, and wash your hands thoroughly with hot, soapy water afterwards.
+Wear disposable gloves while handling the carcass, double-bag it if it’s going into a garbage can, and wash your hands thoroughly with hot, soapy water afterwards.

 If you find multiple dead animals or birds, CONTACT the Illinois Department of Natural Resources.
-On the online form, note what kind of animal it is (if known), the number and location.
+On the online form, note what kind of animal it is (if known), the number of animals, and the location.

 Without testing the carcasses, it is usually not possible to diagnose what caused the die-off.
 If the animals are not needed for testing, they can be disposed of in the garbage following the guidelines above.